Need a Mood Boost? Eat This.

 Need a quick and easy way to add more veggies and fruit to your day?

-Also pay special attention to vitamin D (the sunshine vitamin!), as it’s not naturally occurring in too many foods.
+Pay special attention to vitamin D (the sunshine vitamin!), as it’s not naturally occurring in too many foods but our bodies can make it from sunshine.
+Besides eating well, it is important to enjoy the great outdoors regularly.

 Selenium is an essential mineral found in Brazil nuts, walnuts, cod, and poultry.
 Try to add some of those to your weekly diet.